Degrees of Freedom Matter

 Inferring Dynamics from Point Trajectories

-DOMA is an implicit motion field formulated by a spatiotemporal SIREN network.
+DOMA is an implicit motion field modeled by a spatiotemporal SIREN network.
 The learned motion field can predict how novel points move in the same field.

 Yan Zhang2*, Sergey Prokudin1,3, Marko Mihajlovic1, Qianli Ma4*, Siyu Tang1